eveomett-states/Louisiana/README.md

 - `NHPIVAP`: Native Hawaiian and Pacific Islander, non-hispanic, voting age population in 2020 Census
 - `OTHERVAP`: Other race, non-hispanic, voting age population in 2020 Census
 - `2MOREVAP`: Two or more races, non-hispanic, voting age population in 2020 Census
-- `AGR19D`:  Number of votes for 2019 Democratic Commissioner of Agriculture
+- `AGR19D`:  Number of votes for 2019 Democratic Commissioner of Agriculture candidate
-- `AGR19R`:  Number of votes for 2019 Republican Commissioner of Agriculture
+- `AGR19R`:  Number of votes for 2019 Republican Commissioner of Agriculture candidate
-- `AGR19O`:  Number of votes for 2019 other party's Commissioner of Agriculture
 - `ATG19D`: Number of votes for 2019 Democratic attorney general candidate
 - `ATG19R`: Number of votes for 2019 Republican attorney general candidate
-- `ATG19O`: Number of votes for 2019 other party's attorney general candidate
-- `AUD19R`: Number of votes for 2019 Republican Auditor
-- `AUD19O`: Number of votes for 2019 other party's Auditor
-- `AUD19R`: Number of votes for 2019 Republican Auditor
 - `GOV19D`: Number of votes for 2019 Democratic gubernatorial candidate
 - `GOV19R`: Number of votes for 2019 Republican gubernatorial candidate
+- `INS19R`: Number of votes for 2019 Republican Commissioner of Insurance candidate
+- `LTG19D`: Number of votes for 2019 Democratic Lieutenant Governor candidate
+- `LTG19R`: Number of votes for 2019 Republican Lieutenant Governor candidate
 - `GOV19O`: Number of votes for 2019 other party's gubernatorial candidate
-- `PRE16D`: Number of votes for 2016 Democratic President
+- `PRE16D`: Number of votes for 2016 Democratic Presidential candidate
-- `PRE16O`: Number of votes for 2016 other party's President
+- `PRE16O`: Number of votes for 2016 other party's Presidential candidate
-- `PRE16R`: Number of votes for 2016 Republican President
+- `PRE16R`: Number of votes for 2016 Republican Presidential candidate
-- `PRE20D`: Number of votes for 2020 Democratic President
+- `PRE20D`: Number of votes for 2020 Democratic Presidential candidate
-- `PRE20R`: Number of votes for 2020 Republican President
+- `PRE20R`: Number of votes for 2020 Republican Presidential candidate
-- `PRE20O`: Number of votes for 2020 other party's President
+- `PRE20O`: Number of votes for 2020 other party's Presidential candidate
+- `SOS18D`: Number of votes for 2018 Democratic Secretary of State candidate
+- `SOS18R`: Number of votes for 2018 Republican Secretary of State candidate
+- `SOS18O`: Number of votes for 2018 other party's Secretary of State candidate
-- `SOS19D`: Number of votes for 2019 Democratic Secretary of State
+- `SOS19D`: Number of votes for 2019 Democratic Secretary of State candidate
-- `SOS19R`: Number of votes for 2019 Republican Secretary of State
+- `SOS19R`: Number of votes for 2019 Republican Secretary of State candidate
-- `TRE19D`: Number of votes for 2019 Democratic Treasurer
+- `TRE19D`: Number of votes for 2019 Democratic Treasurer candidate
+- `TRE19R`: Number of votes for 2019 Republican Treasurer candidate
-- `TRE19R`: Number of votes for 2019 other party's Treasurer
+- `TRE19O`: Number of votes for 2019 other party's Treasurer candidate
 - `USS16D`: Number of votes for 2016 Democratic senate candidate
 - `USS16R`: Number of votes for 2016 Republican senate candidate
+- `USS16O`: Number of votes for 2016 other party's senate candidate
 - `USS20D`: Number of votes for 2020 Democratic senate candidate
 - `USS20R`: Number of votes for 2020 Republican senate candidate
 - `USS20O`: Number of votes for 2020 other party's senate candidate

-# **Projection**

-The shapefile uses a UTM NAD83 projection (EPSG: 4269).